AdobeDocs/audience-manager.es-ES/help/using/overview/aam-gdpr/aam-gdpr-details.md

 ### ID de publicidad móvil

-**ID** de usuario: d_cid
+**User ID: d_cid**

-**Definición**: ID de publicidad móvil.
+**Definition: Mobile advertising IDs.**
 >[!IMPORTANT]
 >
-> Si utiliza el SDK de Mobile, también debe enviar el ID de Experience Cloud (MID) junto con los ID de publicidad móvil para obtener respuestas completas de Acceso a RGPD y Eliminar.
+> If you are using the Mobile SDK, then you should also send the Experience Cloud ID (MID) along with mobile advertising IDs for complete GDPR Access and Delete responses.

 **ID de espacio de nombres**:

-* IDFA: 2015
+* IDFA: 20915
-* GAID: 2014
+* GAID: 20914

 **Ejemplo en JSON**: